expo/expo/docs/README.md

 #### Step 2: Apply TypeDoc updates to expo/docs repo

-In the terminal window and run the following command with `expotools` to generate the JSON data file for the package (which is stored at the location `expo/docs/public/static/data/[SDK-VERSION]`)
+In the terminal window and run the following command with `expotools` (`et`) to generate the JSON data file for the package (which is stored at the location `expo/docs/public/static/data/[SDK-VERSION]`)

 - Read the **NOTE** in the below snippet for updating the docs for `unversioned`: